 3. Secure financing.

 Having done your market research and created a business plan, you should know exactly how much money you need to get your business up and running.
-Now it's time to go out and get your money.
+Now it's time to find a financial backer.

 If you choose to take the traditional route and apply for a small business loan, most lenders will require the following: